geo-mak/tensor/README.md

 # Tensor

-Multidimensional tensor implementation in Rust with focus on simplicity in terms of usage and implementation.
+Multidimensional tensor implementation in Rust.

+A design project (mostly).

-## Features
+## Implementation highlights

-- Relatively simple and lightweight implementation that relies mostly on `core` intrinsics.
 - Variety of operations with great attention to usability and performance.
 - Explicit and transparent regarding its operational semantics.
+- Not (yet) accelerated via parallelism or acceleration hardware.
+- Eager execution of all ops.

 ## Examples